|Nutrition Facts (per serving)|

 - As with any vodka martini, the vodka you choose is going to determine the overall quality of the drink.
-That said, there are some heavy flavors here so it is not crucial that you pour the best vodka you have in stock.
+That said, because coffee and chocolate are heavy flavors in this cocktail, it is not crucial that you pour the best vodka you have in stock.
 There are some fantastic budget-friendly vodkas available, and you shouldn't hesitate to use one of them in this cocktail.